Northside Gynaecology is OPEN and dedicated to looking after you and your health.

 - Screen protection for our staff at Kedron

 - Hand sanitiser - we have plenty available!

 - Increased communication via SMS and email

-- Telephone consultations available to patient's whom are vulnerable to COVID-19
+- Telephone consultations available to existing patients where appropriate.

 Social distancing measures